JohannesKuh/Salifort-Motors-Employee-Retention-Capstone-Project/README.md

 ## Business Problem

-Senior leadership at Salifort Motors wanted to understand why employees leave and build a model to predict attrition, enabling proactive retention efforts before employees decide to resign.
+Senior mangement at Salifort Motors - a fictive company - wanted to understand why employees leave.
+Therefore, the HR department provided a dataset to build a model with high predictive power for employee attrition, enabling proactive retention efforts before employees decide to resign.

 ## Dataset